-This field is used to keep track of the price for an event.
-When events are selected in Site Administration view, the system will auto-fill the Cost field with the cost of the event.
-Likewise, if you are allowing your customers to pay for events that are self-scheduled using the Customer view, the system will pull in the event cost when calculating the amount due.
+This field is used to keep track of the price for an Event.
+When Events are selected in the Site Administration view, the system will auto-fill the Cost field with the cost of the Event.
+Likewise, if you are requiring your Customers to pay for Events that are self-scheduled using the Customer View, the system will use this cost when calculating the amount due.

 This field only applies if you are using the POS module.
 Events can be classified as taxable or non-taxable.
 This field also only applies if you are using the POS module.

 This field only applies if you are using the POS module.
-You create event categories in the POS module, which you can then assign to specific events using this field.
+You create categories in the POS module, which you can then assign to specific Events using this field.

-If an event has multiple dates, you can select “Yes” to register the customer for all dates of the event at once, or “No” if you want customers to sign up for each day of the event separately.
-An example of a multi-day event would be a class that meets weekly for four weeks.
-If the customer signs up for the class, they are signing up for all four sessions of the class.
+An example of a multi-day Event would be a class that meets weekly for four weeks.
+If the Customer signs up for the class, they are signing up for all four sessions of the class.

-This feature is included for events with multiple dates.
-You can move a list of clients from one event date to another by following these steps:
+This feature is included for Events with multiple dates.
+You can move a list of clients from one Event date (due to a canceled or rescheduled date) to another by following these steps: